 In this episode of the

 Inside the Strategy Room podcast, senior partner Simon Blackburn discusses how leading companies are using M&A to fundamentally change where and how they compete in the digital age.
 This is an edited transcript.
-For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Podcasts.
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.

 Sean Brown: From McKinsey’s Strategy and Corporate Finance practice, I’m Sean Brown.
 Welcome to Inside the Strategy Room.
 With digital technologies unleashing ever more change in industry structures and company business models, mergers, acquisitions and divestitures are an important way for companies to reposition their organizations to compete in the digital age.
 In today’s podcast, Cam MacKellar, a McKinsey contributing editor, talks with Simon Blackburn, a senior partner in our Sydney office, about the role of M&A in adapting to digital disruption.
 Their conversation was recorded at our 2019 Australian M&A Conference in Sydney.

 McKinsey: Simon, thank you for joining us today.